-- Naval Architecture if starting at Aalto University, Chalmers, DTU, KTH or NTNU,
+- Naval Architecture if starting at Aalto University, Chalmers, DTU or NTNU

-- Mechanical engineering if starting at Aalto University, Chalmers or KTH
+- Mechanical engineering if starting at Aalto University, Chalmers.

-- A BEng in Mechanical Engineering is accepted for starting Aalto University, Chalmers and KTH.
+- A BEng in Mechanical Engineering is accepted for starting Aalto University, Chalmers.

 - Applicants with a BEng in Naval Architecture, or a BSc or BEng in Naval Architecture and Marine Engineering, in Ocean Engineering, in Civil Engineering or in Engineering Physics will be considered on an individual basis.